lamontacrook/adobe-launch-lab/README.md

 ![Create Rule](/images/L780_image15.png "Create Rule")

 3. Name the Rule (for example, "All Pages - Library Loaded").
 This name uses a convention that indicates where and when the rule will fire, which makes it easier to identify and reuse as your Launch property matures.

 4. Under Events, click __Add__.

 ![Add Rule](/images/L780_image16.png "Add Rule")

 The Event tells Launch when the rule should fire and can be many things, including a page load, a click, a custom JavaScript event, and so on.

-5. As the Event Type, select __Library Loaded (Page Top)__.
+5. As the Event Type, select __Library Loaded (Page Bottom)__.
 When you select the Event Type, Launch pre-populates a name for the event using your selection.
 The default order for the event is 50.
 Ordering is a powerful feature in Launch that gives you precise control over the sequence of actions when multiple rules are triggered by the same event.
 This feature is used later in the tutorial.
 6. Click __Keep Changes__.

 ![Keep Changes](/images/L780_image17.png "Keep Changes")